What Not to Pack for a Safari: 11 Mistakes to Avoid in 2026

 The Reality

 In the dry season, the roads in parks like the Serengeti are incredibly dusty.
 Safari vehicles often have open sides.
-When you pass another car, you are engulfed in a cloud of fine red soil.
-Emmanuel notes that guests who don't prepare for this end up coughing or trying to pull their t-shirts over their noses.
+When you pass another car, you're engulfed in fine red soil.
+Emmanuel notes that guests who don't prepare for this end up coughing or pulling their t-shirts over their noses.

 The Fix